The Wayƒarers Journal ©

 There are two classifications of impact structures, those that have been confirmed to be produced by a meteor impact and those considered to be unconfirmed.
 This list exists due to the stringent requirements regarding evidence collected.
 Such newly discovered craters or those with difficulty collecting evidence generally are known for some time before becoming listed.
 However, entries on the unconfirmed list could still have an impact origin disproven.

-The Meteor Impact Crater Index Go Down Go Up
+The North American Impact Craters Index Go Down Go Up

 North America